 Multi-Cloud vs Hybrid Cloud

-While hybrid and multi-cloud are terms often thrown around interchangeably in tech, there is one major distinction between the two.
-Multi-cloud implies using more than one public cloud, and quite often some on-premise resources as well.
+While hybrid and multi-cloud are terms often thrown around interchangeably in technology, there is one major distinction between the two infrastructures.
+Multi-cloud implies using more than one public cloud, like AWS, Azure, GCP, and quite often some on-premise resources as well.
 However, what it doesn’t imply is that orchestration exists between these resources, causing them all to function as one single unit.
 Why?
 Because that would, in fact, make it a hybrid cloud.
 Unlike hybrid clouds where as far as the user is concerned, it’s all just one single platform, multi-clouds are more about silos and specialization.
 This is quite simply because some clouds are better at meeting certain requirements than others and vice-versa.

 How so?
-A good example would be an organization where one team prefers AWS for its simplicity and ease of use while another team uses Google Cloud for it’s AI and ML capabilities.
+A good example would be an organization where one team prefers AWS (Amazon Web Services) for its simplicity and ease of use while another team uses Google Cloud for its AI and Machine Learning capabilities.
 In addition to performance requirements, multi-clouds are also selected based on economics, regulatory compliance, and the need to avoid vendor lock-in.

 This is why moving data through our multi-cloud exposes us to “multi-risks” that can cause “multi-problems.”
 Additionally, cross-cloud access is a complicated subject since data relationships, identities, hierarchy, and ownerships all need to be considered.
 With Google Cloud, for example, all resources have a “parent” except the organization at the top of the hierarchy.
 Similarly, different clouds have different “relationships” between data and resources that need to be fully understood before any real risk assessment can be made.